introlab/securbot/backend/db_api/README.md

 Upload the event contained in request body.
 Request body should follow the schema defined in `api/models/event.js`.
 Returns the event object with assigned `_id`.
+Upload the files in the files array before making this request.

 ##### GET /API_PATH/robot/`robotId`/events/`eventId`
 Returns the complete event document associated with `eventId`.